meteor/meteor/content/routing.md

 </template>
 ```

-(This is not the entire `appBody` template, but we highlight the most important part here).
+(This is not the entire `appBody` component, but we highlight the most important part here).
-Here, we are using a Blaze feature called `Template.dynamic` to render a template who is attached to the the `main` argument to the template.
-Using Blaze Layout, we can change that `main` argument when a route is accessed.
+Here, we are using a Blaze feature called `Template.dynamic` to render a template which is attached to the the `main` property of the data context.
+Using Blaze Layout, we can change that `main` property when a route is accessed.

 We do that by changing the `action` function of our `listShow` route definition: